 Will participants be paid and how will they receive payment?

-- Yes, individuals who are selected and who participate in all three days of session 1 will receive an honorarium ($675).
+- Yes, individuals who are selected and who participate in all three days of Assembly session 2 will receive an honorarium ($675).

-- Participants will be paid via check from CNDP after the conclusion of the event.
+- Participants will be paid via check from CNDP after the event concludes.

 How do I volunteer?